Prepping guide

 Australia hands you the conditions for it too: bushfires, floods, long distances, supply chains that stretch when something goes wrong.
 The point isn’t fear.
 It’s not having to lean on systems that might fail at the worst time.

 Most of what’s below is distilled from the source library I keep.
 The value is in the curation.
+It’s ordered the way you’d actually need it: emergency response first, then the survival framework, then kit and skills, then living with less dependence.

 The Rule of Threes